The best websites for booking rooms and finding cheap hotels

 Tips for Booking Hotels Online

-- Booking.com has the best hotel rates and is very reliable.
-It’s my favorite website for booking htoels.
+- Booking.com has the best hotel rates.
+It’s safe, reliable, and easy to use.
+It’s my favorite website for booking hotels.

 - How far in advance should you book hotels?
 As soon as possible.
 Rates almost always go up (not down) and I rarely save money by waiting.
 Advanced booking is even more important for kid-friendly hotels.

 - What days have the best hotel rates?
 Generally big cities (that are popular with business travelers) will have cheaper rates on the weekend.
 Resorts and holiday destinations (that are popular with tourists) will have better prices on weekdays.

-- My single best hotel tip: If any problems arise about your booking (the room type, the cost, is breakfast included), threaten to leave a critical review on TripAdvisor or Booking.com.
+- My single best hotel tip: If any problems arise about your booking (the room type, the cost, free breakfast), threaten to leave a critical review on TripAdvisor or Booking.com.
 Don’t be mean, rude, or dishonest – but make it clear that you will be writing about your stay on a travel forum or online review site.
 This is huge for hotels and a bad review can really affect future business.